sabrinadr/conflict-book/preface.md

 # Warning!

 This book is filled with "TERF" heresy.
-If you're trans, and afraid of TERFs (and you have good reasons to be - Gender Critical feminism is kind of an existential threat!)
+If you're trans, and afraid of TERFs (and you have good reasons to be - Gender Critical feminism can seem like an existential threat!)
 You might want to steer clear.
 This book isn't a safe space.

 Make sure you take breaks if you're feeling overwhelmed, and give yourself some mental space.
 Talking to a friend helps (hell, talk to me!)